London, Tilbury and Southend line: Great Eastern Railway/Midland Railway (1912–1923)

-This agreement was the end of the Merz & Mclellan scheme, although the Midland Railway still wanted to quadruple Bromley to Stepney and this was presented in a parliamentary bill passed on 7 August 1914.
+This agreement was the end of the Merz & Mclellan scheme, although the Midland Railway still wanted to quadruple Bromley to Stepney and this was presented in a parliamentary bill passed as the Midland Railway Act 1914 (4 & 5 Geo.
+5. c. cxliii) on 7 August 1914.
 The bill also covered the quadrupling of Barking to Upminster and a curve at Horndon that would have seen a direct link from Barking to Romford built.
 Although land between Barking and Upminster was purchased the ongoing strain of World War I saw the collapse of all three schemes.

 During the war additional day tripper trains to Southend declined (but did not totally disappear).
 Military supplies ran to Shoeburyness and Dagenham Dock and Tilbury was the arrival point for many American servicemen between 1917 and 1918.
 They were moved to camps all over the country by rail.
 After the end of the war Purfleet was a major demobilisation centre and rail was again used to disperse the former troops throughout the country.
 Records show that LT&SR locomotives worked as far as Wood Green (Alexandra Palace) on the Great Northern line from London Kings Cross.

 The war slowed down the rise in traffic and house building at Southend was paused until the 1920s.
 The nature of traffic at Fenchurch Street was changing as passenger numbers fell on the GER Blackwall and North Woolwich services.
 As these services declined and were withdrawn, the LT&SR was allowed to run additional trains in their stead.

 The Railways Act 1921 saw the Midland Railway become part of the London Midland & Scottish Railway whilst the GER became part of the London and North Eastern Railway.